 Redfish, Red Fish, Red Drum

-Our marriage was founded on spending years looking for redfish in our local waterways.
+Our marriage was founded on spending years looking for redfish in our local inshore and nearshore waterways.
 After all, fishing was an inexpensive date, providing hours of outdoor pleasure together.
 Often, I found myself guiding my young wife on Banana River fishing trips into uncharted waters in the pursuit of saltwater game fish.

-Redfish forage in shallow water for small crabs and shrimp.
+Redfish like the Black Drum, forage in shallow water for small crabs and shrimp.
 As a result, their backs and tails are inadvertently exposed above the waterline.
 Gina and I enjoy watching redfish tail in the shallow grass beds, taking our camera to record their antics before making a cast.
 Because larger redfish are legally restricted to harvest, catching them on camera is an alternative challenge.
 We’ve spent entire mornings photographing feeding fish before picking up a fishing rod.

 We try to capture a snapshot of larger caught fish before releasing.
 The new age of digital photography has added another dimension to our fishing adventures for red drum.
-Photos of our children with their catches have attached memories to the walls of our home and modern social media.
+Photos of our children and life long friends with their catches have attached memories to the walls of our home and modern social media.
 If you are visiting Cocoa Beach, Orlando or its theme parks with your family, I would welcome the opportunity to take you on a flats fishing trip to explore our beautiful lagoons and waterways.